Build the CLI client

 Subcommands:

-• get: Retrieve a paste by ID
+• get: Retrieve a clip by shortcode

-• new: Create a new paste
+• new: Create a new clip

-• update: Update an existing paste
+• update: Update an existing clip

 • help: Show help information